Infineon/mtb-example-psoc-edge-basic-secure-app/README.md

     edgeprotecttools set-ocd --name openocd --path <openocd_path>
     ```

-    > **Note:** Replace <openocd_path> with the path to the openocd directory installed when the Early Access Pack was installed.
-Typically, this should be *C:/Users/\<username>/ModusToolbox/packs/PSOC-E84-EA/tools/openocd*.
-Replace the username with your system username
+    > **Note:** Replace <openocd_path> with the path to the openocd directory .
+Typically, this will be C:/Infineon/Tools/ModusToolboxProgtools-1.5/openocd.

 4. Create a private and public key pair.
 The following command generates one pair of keys that is placed in the keys directory: